HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-item.md

 Parameter Name | Description | Value Type or Options
 ----- | ----- | -----
-view | Defines the level of content in the reponse. | compact, details labor | Defines the type of labor units returned. | mcaa, phcc, all
+view | Defines the level of content in the response. | compact, details labor | Defines the type of labor units returned. | mcaa, phcc, all format | Defines the response format type.
+If not specified, json will be used. | json, xml

 **View**